Skip to contents

 K

 The number of confidence levels in data.
-If NULL, this is estimated from data.
+If NULL, this is estimated from data using the maximum value of either the confidence column or joint response column.

 Value